-Rawganique.com is a human-scale family business c0-founded in 2000 by Thammarath "Touch" Jamikorn & Klaus Wallner on Denman Island.
+Rawganique.com is a human-scale family business co-founded in 1997 by Thammarath "Touch" Jamikorn & Klaus Wallner on Denman Island.
 Rawganique offers sustainable products that are pure and sweatshop-free.
 Rawganique is also a deeply personal website that reflects the sustainable philosophies of its co-founders and customers.

 Touch and Klaus both live off-the-grid.
 Their sustainable lifestyle and respect for & humility towards Mother Nature are evident in everything they do.
 And in a big way, their lifestyle is the Rawganique.com story — small is beautiful, sustainable is abundant, quiet is soothing, natural is healing, pure is nourishing, and simple is bountiful and simply awe-inspiring!

 Over the years, many people have written and kept in touch with us.
 They've told us that in some real way, they are living their off-the-grid dream vicariously through us, by reading about our struggles and triumphs.
 It's hard work.
 On days when things appeared insurmountable or hopeless, it's their emails that have kept us going instead of giving up.